morganhancock/recipebox/Merging_exercise_1.md

 5. Serve, garnishing each plate with the cilantro and cucumbers and passing lime wedges, scallions and fish sauce with chiles.
 Diners should squeeze lime juice onto their rice as they eat.
 ```
 2. Save the file as `thai_fried_rice.md` in the `dinner` folder.
-3. Add and commit the new recipe using `git commit *`.
-In the notepad file that opens, type your commit message and save and close the file.
+3. Add and commit the new recipe using `git add -A` followed by `git commit -am "<your commit message>"`.
+Make sure you replace `"<your commit message>"` with a descriptive commit message!
 4. Push to the remote repo using `git push`.

+### Conflict cause & resolution
+So what happened?

-### Results
+### Summary
 Honestly I'm not sure yet!
 Ha!
 State what happened and explain why it worked or didn't work...

 ## Editing existing, but different files
-This is basically the same as adding new files since you aren't working on top of anyone else yet.
+This is basically the same as adding new files, but let's do it.

 ### Cook #1
 1. In the `snacks` folder, open `greek_goddess_dip.md`, add the following to the first line, and press enter.